Low-brow clipboard integration with remote X

 (If you’re not using a Mac locally, just replace pbcopy (and pbpaste) with your system’s equivalent.)

 The trouble is, I was looking for the other direction – and far from novel though the idea may be, I didn’t find a command written up anywhere.
-There turns out to be a minor trick to it (and maybe that’s why), which I ultimately had to figure out for myself:
+There turns out to be a minor trick to it (and maybe that’s why my searches were coming up empty), which ultimately I had to figure out for myself:

-# copy locally, run this, then paste in X
+# perform a copy locally, then run this, then paste in X

 pbpaste | exec ssh server.home 'exec xclip -selection clipboard &> /dev/null'